 In the meantime, you could read up on my posts on forgiveness, gratitude and compassion.
 You could also go over the short e-book called Seven Yogic Practices.
 It is a free download.

 The more you know yourself, the greater awareness you gain about yourself.
 With that awareness, you become mindful of your actions and reactions.
 And that, in its own right, is an incredibly powerful trait.
-Equally important is to take care of yourself, to give yourself some breathing space, to not to be too hard on yourself, to experience and live with a sense of freedom.
-If you are in an abusive relationship, you are mistreating yourself and you are doing a disservice to yourself.
+Equally important is to take care of yourself, to give yourself some breathing space, to not be too hard on yourself, to experience and live with a sense of freedom.
+If you are in an abusive relationship, you are mistreating yourself and doing a disservice to yourself.
 You deserve better.

 You are allowed to lead a happy life.
 It is perfectly fine for you to do things that matter to you; it is okay to be yourself.
 A good relationship and a healthy environment give you that respect and personal space.